 SleekView for Elementor: pages and templates as customizable tables

 Elementor stores layouts as JSON in postmeta on the page or template they belong to.
-SleekView surfaces every Elementor page and template as a clean, queryable table.
+SleekView surfaces every Elementor page, post, and template as a clean queryable table for audits, housekeeping, and bulk metadata edits.

 ♾️ Lifetime License available